Moustamid/Moustamid/README.md

 - 💬 Ask me about C# , React , Nodejs & in general, about JavaScript ecosystem .
 - 📫 How to reach me: **moustamid.teck@gmail.com** .
 - ⚡ Fun fact: i am working on a npm playgroud package similar to Codepen , that will enable developers to take notes , run they code , import library's and packages directly from npm , persiste and shaire they code directly on the browser .
-- 🍽 Things on my plate for later - GraphQL , Docker , Cypress .
+- 🍽 Things on my plate for later - GraphQL , Docker .

 <h3 align="left">Languages & Tools:</h3>